Thermodynamics of static and stationary black holes in Einstein-Gauss-Bonnet gravity with dark matter: Introduction

-which represents a topological invariant term, {\it i.e.} a total derivative, in 3+1 dimensions, not yielding an effective gravitational dynamics, therefore.
+which represents a topological invariant term, {\it i.e.}, a total derivative in 3+1 dimensions, not yielding an effective gravitational dynamics.

 According to Lovelock's theorem \cite{Lovelock:1971yv, Lovelock:1972vz, Lanczos:1938sf}, Einstein's general relativity with the cosmological constant is the unique theory of gravity if we assume: (i) the space-time is $3+1$ dimensional, (ii) diffeomorphism invariance, (iii) metricity, and (iv) second order equations of motion.
-However, Glavan and Lin discover a general covariant modified theory of gravity in $D = 4$ space-time dimensions which propagates only the massless graviton and bypasses Lovelock's theorem.
+However, Glavan and Lin discovered a general covariant-modified theory of gravity in $D = 4$ space-time dimensions which propagates only the massless graviton and bypasses Lovelock's theorem.
 Their theory is formulated in $D >4$ dimensions.
-Its action consists of the Einstein-Hilbert term with a cosmological constant, and the Gauss-Bonnet term multiplied by a factor $1/(D-4)$.
+Its action consists of the Einstein-Hilbert term with a cosmological constant and the Gauss-Bonnet term multiplied by a factor $1/(D-4)$.
 The four-dimensional theory is defined as the limit $D \rightarrow 4$.
-In this singular limit, the Gauss-Bonnet invariant gives rise to non-trivial contributions to gravitational dynamics, while preserving the number of graviton degrees of freedom and being free from Ostrogradsky instability \cite{Glavan:2019inb,Casalino:2020kbt}.
-A non-minimum coupling of the Einstein--Gaus--Bonnet Lagrangian with the scalar field is a consistent extension for such a theory, and has been explored in some scenarios, including cosmological ones \cite{Odintsov:2021nim,Odintsov:2022zrj}.
-In this context, novel gravitational solutions were obtained and studied in several recent papers, as wormholes \cite{Jusufi:2020yus,Sharif:2020xxj,Canate:2022dzb,Barton:2022rkj}, black strings \cite{Suzuki:2022eaz}, and black holes \cite{East:2021bqk,Gyulchev:2021dvt,Li:2021wqa,Rayimbaev:2022znx,Bravo-Gaete:2022mnr,Tsujikawa:2022lww,Kumar:2020xvu}, including black holes in connection with dark matter \cite{Fernandes:2021ysi}.
+In this singular limit, the Gauss-Bonnet invariant gives rise to non-trivial contributions to gravitational dynamics while preserving the number of graviton degrees of freedom and being free from Ostrogradsky instability \cite{Glavan:2019inb,Casalino:2020kbt}.
+A non-minimum coupling of the Einstein--Gaus--Bonnet Lagrangian with the scalar field is a consistent extension for such a theory and has been explored in some scenarios, including cosmological ones \cite{Odintsov:2021nim,Odintsov:2022zrj}.
+In this context, novel gravitational solutions were obtained and studied in several recent papers, as wormholes \cite{Jusufi:2020yus,Sharif:2020xxj,Canate:2022dzb,Barton:2022rkj}, black strings \cite{Suzuki:2022eaz}, black holes \cite{East:2021bqk,Gyulchev:2021dvt,Li:2021wqa,Rayimbaev:2022znx,Bravo-Gaete:2022mnr,Tsujikawa:2022lww, Kumar:2020xvu,Heydari-Fard:2020sib,Heydari-Fard:2021ljh}, gravitational collapse and the cosmic censorship conjuncture \cite{Yang:2020czk, Chatterjee:2021zre, Jaryal:2022rzd}, and black holes in connection with dark matter \cite{Fernandes:2021ysi}.